 Signs of a Stroke and Brain Tumor

 So, what then are the most common symptoms of a brain tumor?
-"A lot of the time a brain tumor is mistaken for a stroke," said Jensen.
+"A lot of the time a brain tumor is mistaken for a stroke," Jensen says.
 "That's how it presents: as a new onset of a seizure or a new deficiency like a numb arm or leg."

 The Difference Between Brain Tumors and Strokes

-Such symptoms should not be written off though, and should be addressed sooner rather than later.
+Such symptoms should not be written off though and should be addressed sooner rather than later.
 If an apparent neurological deficiency develops it is best to make an appointment if it lasts more than a couple of days.
-"Make an appointment with your primary care physician," said Jensen.
-"They can assess if your symptoms require you to have a neurological workup and brain imaging."
+By making an appointment with your primary care physician, they can assess if your symptoms require you to have a neurological workup and brain imaging.